You know you're GenX if…

 You learned to tell time on an analog clock before you were a teenager.

-You owned, or once wanted to own, a pager.
+You wanted to own a pager.

-Lean Cuisine was considered health food.
+You grew up thinking Lean Cuisine was health food.

 You’ve stretched a phone cord into another room, for privacy.

-You’d rather go back to answering machines.
+You’d rather go back to cassette-tape answering machines.

 You and your friends chased mosquito foggers on your bike in the summer, to your parents’ amusement.